axcell-0/portfolio-setup/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just give me a star
+If you like this project just give me a star thannks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>